Disappearance of Alice Corbett

-Alice Corbett was an American woman who disappeared in 1925 from her residence hall at Smith College in Northampton, Massachusetts.
+Alice M. Corbett (born March 3, 1905 — disappeared November 13, 1925) was an American woman who went missing in 1925 from her residence hall at Smith College in Northampton, Massachusetts.
 Her case remains unsolved.

 Background

 Born and raised in Utica, New York, Alice Corbett was a junior-year student in good academic standing at the time she disappeared.

-Early on the morning of Friday, November 13, Jean M. Robeson, a fellow student and friend of Corbett, was found dead in her dormitory room as a result of accidental asphyxiation by illuminating gas.
+Early on the morning of Friday, November 13, Jean M. Robeson, a fellow student and friend of Corbett, was found dead in the Park House dormitory kitchen as a result of accidental asphyxiation from cooking gas.
 Later, at about 8 a.m., Corbett was observed leaving her room in the Clark House dormitory.
 When she failed to return later that afternoon, friends entered her quarters and discovered a note in Corbett's handwriting.
-College officials examined the note and reported that it contained the line “Mother, I am going home” and included content indicating that Corbett was in a “confused” state of mind.
-Corbett's father James showed the note to a physician who determined that she may have been suffering from mental illness at the time she disappeared.
+College officials examined the note and reported that it contained the line "Mother, I am going home" and included content indicating that Corbett was in a "confused" state of mind.
+Corbett's father, James, showed the note to a physician who determined that she may have been suffering from mental illness at the time she disappeared.

 Before her disappearance, Corbett was dating Thomas Sterling, a student at nearby Amherst College.
 Sterling reported to police that Corbett asked him to buy her poison a week before she disappeared.
 He refused the request.
 Police also examined letters exchanged by Corbett and Sterling indicating they recently quarreled.
 In December, Sterling was cleared of any involvement in Corbett's disappearance.